Machine Learning API¶

 - Multiple tokenization strategies (GeneFormer, scGPT)

-- Pre-tokenized sequences for maximum performance
+- Pre-tokenized sequences for maximum performance (tokenized mode)

 - Device-agnostic CPU tensor output